MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-3.md

 - Find the Step Id for a response step

-- Export the event data for a guide to Microsoft Excel and match it to Step Id data
+- Export a guide's event data to Microsoft Excel and match it to Step Id data

 - Set up a condition in Microsoft Power Automate to export the event data for a guide to a particular column in a Microsoft Excel spreadsheet